-In an Australian first, I am establishing The Canberra Forum - a group of approximately 40 people, selected independently to be representative of our community.
+In an Australian first, I established The Canberra Forum - a group of approximately 40 people, selected independently to be representative of our community.

-The Canberra Forum will give Canberrans greater access to me and the ability to advise me on the issues that are of most importance to Canberrans by using a deliberative process.
+The Canberra Forum gave Canberrans greater access to me and the ability to advise me on the issues that are of most importance to Canberrans by using a deliberative process.

-The Forum will be independently facilitated by Australian deliberative democratic experts DemocracyCo and independently recruited for by the Sortition Foundation (a global not for profit) – who are both providing their time and support voluntarily.
+The Forum was independently facilitated by Australian deliberative democratic experts DemocracyCo and independently recruited for by the Sortition Foundation (a global not for profit) – who both provided their time and support voluntarily.

-Forum participants will have access to experts in the field on the topics which are highlighted as most important to the community – to help them provide me with the best possible advice.
+Forum participants had access to experts in the field on the topics which are highlighted as most important to the community – to help them provide me with the best possible advice.

 "Our views often change when we have the chance to hear from experts and discuss issues with others with different perspectives."

-It is expected that The Forum will also help participants to better understand the democratic process in Australia and use that knowledge to get the best outcomes for their community.
+I hope that The Forum helped participants to better understand the democratic process in Australia and use that knowledge to get the best outcomes for their community.

-The Forum will meet for a total of 20 hours over 6 months (including a break for the Christmas period).
+The Forum met for a total of 20 hours over 6 months (including a break for the Christmas period).
 I'm committed to acting on the advice of the forum including by: